wildeyes/FastPick/readme.md

 - Sublime Text 2 JS-Extension Build System
 	- YUI JS Minify Build System (someday)
 	- Script building from different files like described in [Fluent 2013](http://www.youtube.com/watch?v=bqfoYaKCYUI)
+- Holding F and pressing numbers opens lots of tabs
+- Enumeration after 9 (Hexdecimal or something like that)
+- Options page.
+- J,K keys for up and down.
+- U,D for down\up past the last result seen BUT including that last result.
+- I'm feeling lucky right froom the Omnibar!
+- Support for every keyboard-scheme (e.g clicking the f while typing in russian\korean\arabic)

 Thanks
 ======